huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 - [The Trade-offs of Domain Adaptation for Neural Language Models](https://aclanthology.org/2022.acl-long.264.pdf) (Grangier et al., ACL 2022)

-    This paper provides some evidences using some concepts of machine learning theory to support past prevailing empirical practices/observations for domain adaption of LM.
+    This paper provides some evidences using concepts of machine learning theory to support past prevailing empirical practices/observations for domain adaption of LM.

     <b>1.
 In-domain training</b>

-    The loss of a LM  in a domain $$\mathcal{D}$$ is decomposed as 3 components:
+    The loss of fitting a LM  to a domain $$\mathcal{D}$$ is decomposed as 3 components:
     $$\mathcal{L} (\theta_D, \mathcal{D}) = \mathcal{L}_H(\mathcal{D}) + \mathcal{L}_{app} (\mathcal{D}, \Theta) + \mathcal{L}_{est} (\mathcal{D}, \Theta, D)$$
     where
     - $$\mathcal{L}_H(\mathcal{D})$$ is the intrinsic uncertainty of the domain $$\mathcal{D}$$ itself.